The Salzillo Museum, Museo Salzillo, Murcia

 The second sala is known as the Sala de los Bocetos.

-This includes a collection of terracotta models made by the sculptor and were the collection of Sánchez Tapia, a murcian sculptor who was a great admirer of Salzillo and give an extraordinary insight into his work.
+This includes a collection of terracotta models ( bocetos)made by the sculptor and belonged to Sánchez Tapia, a murcian sculptor who was a great admirer of Salzillo.

 When a commission was received for a piece, preliminary drawings would be prepared, from which a small terracotta model was then formed.
 This would enable the sculptor to amend the position of limbs or the inclination of a head or hands.
 From this the final working model could be prepared, gridded up to enable the sculptor to accurately reproduce the model full scale.

 In this room, visitors can see the tools used in the creation of these pieces, together with a selection of the original terracotta models, some clearly marked up with the lines from which the sculptor would work.

 The magnificent Belén was made by Salzillo for the nobleman Jesualdo Riquelme y Fontes, comprises 556 pieces and was made in the last years of Salzillo´s life between 1776 and 1783.
 Although part of the Belén was undoubtedly made by Salzillo during his lifetime, many of the pieces were made after his death by his star pupil Roque Lopéz, who emulated the style of Salzillo, but brought his own dynamism and personality into his own pieces, completing the final elements as the century ticked over in 1800.

 It´s a remarkable piece of work, not only a piece of great religious and artistic significance but a window into Murcian life and the characters Salzillo would have seen around him in the City at that time.

 He is said to have invited rag bedecked blind beggars to his studio so that he could model them accurately, and the lavishly dressed huntsmen shooting wildfowl in the marshes, together with their hunting dogs and beaters are known to be authentic portraits of the count himself and his aristocratic friends.